wkrueger/wkrueger.github.io/md/2022-07-ret-cra-to-vite/CRA To Vite.md

 ## ESLint

+> **Update - 08/2022**: The config set below is harder to set up and not ideal.
+Instead, install the
+> `react-app` eslint plugin, as described on [their docs](https://www.npmjs.com/package/eslint-config-react-app).

 Many ESLint plugins that were previously bundled with CRA had to be manually installed and added.
  - @typescript-eslint/eslint-plugin
  - @typescript-eslint/parser